Documentation

 Interpolation

-Interpolation (substitution) is supported in environment files.
+Interpolation (also known as variable expansion) is supported in environment files.
 Interpolation is applied for unquoted and double-quoted values.
 Both braced (${VAR}) and unbraced ($VAR) expressions are supported.

 • ${VAR} -> value of VAR